neuroinfo-os/deep-bottleneck/docs/contributing.rst

 :dataset:
     The datasets are saved in the ``deep_bottleneck.dataset`` folder and require a load-method returning a trainng and a test-dataset.
 :model:
-    The model are saved in the ``deep_bottleneck.model`` folder and require a load-method as well.
+    The models are saved in the ``deep_bottleneck.model`` folder and require a load-method as well.
     But in this case the load-method returns a trainable keras-model.
 :estimator:
     The estimator are saved in the ``deep_bottleneck.mi_estimator`` folder and require a load-method as well.